poojas49/poojas49/README.md

 ---

-Open to full-time roles in backend engineering, distributed systems, and AI platform engineering.
+Open to full-time roles in backend engineering, distributed systems, and AI engineering (Gen AI and agentic workflows).